 With the top marginal tax rate going up to 39%, if Labour wins the upcoming election, keeping the good old trusts alive may make good economic sense.
-Despite the more onerous rules that are imposed on the Trustees by the Trusts Act 2019 which will come into effect on 31 Jan 2021, trusts will, once again, become effective tool for tax planning.
+Despite the more onerous rules that are imposed on the Trustees by the Trusts Act 2019 which will come into effect on 31 Jan 2021, trusts will, once again, become an effective tool for tax planning.

 What does this mean for companies & dividend income?

-If the tax rate goes up, a dividend distribution from a company to an individual with other income of $ 180,000 or more will be subject to additional 11% tax.
+If the tax rate goes up, a dividend distribution from a company to an individual with other income of $ 180,000 or more will be subject to an additional 11% tax.
 This is made up of 5% RWT deducted by the company and an additional 6% suffered by the shareholder.

 Possible Tax Planning Opportunities?

-Like anything every cloud has a silver lining.
+Like anything, every cloud has a silver lining.
 A major change like this presents itself with tax planning opportunities.
 Why pay more tax than is absolutely necessary?

 One could consider transferring investments held personally to a Family Trust.
 In the case of shares, care should be taken that imputation credits are not lost due to breach of continuity.
 Transfer of shares may give rise to loss of tax losses brought forward.
-Care also needs to be taken in cases where the company is a land rich company where 50% or more of assets is made of residential land, as that may give rise to application of bright line rules.
+Care also needs to be taken in cases where the company is a land rich company where 50% or more of assets is made of residential land, as that may give rise to the application of bright-line rules.